microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 The [build.sh](..\build.sh) make use of [mdspell](https://www.npmjs.com/package/markdown-spellcheck) to spell check the markdown files using US english (en-US).

-mdspell is installed inside the [cli-mdbook docker image](../dockerfile) and executed by the [build.ps1](../build.ps1).
+The mdspell node application is installed inside the [cli-mdbook docker image](../dockerfile) and executed by the [build.ps1](../build.ps1).
 If you need to add an exclusion for a work you can add changes to [.spelling](../.spelling) file.
 Each work should be on a separate line.

+## Grammar Checks

+The [LanguageTool](https://languagetool.org/) writing assistant uses the Java bases command line tool inside the docker image to perform duplication, grammar and typographical check using en-US.
+The language tool integration is implemented in [grammar.js](../grammar.js).
+The [grammar-ignore.txt](../grammar-ignore.txt) file contains a list of rules that will be ignored.

 ## E-Book Customization